Manage-My-Block/StrataSphere-Docs/README.md

 - #### **Building Member**
   This is the standard role in the app.
 They can CRUD their own notice board posts and comment on posts.
 They can only read information about committee members, the owners corporation manager, other building members, services contact info, and tickets.
 They cannot create tickets, that needs to be done by a Owners Committee Member.
 All Building Member abilities are shared with Owners Committee Members.

   Building members can be owners or occupants of apartments in the building.
-While similar building management apps restrict users to owners only, MyBlock allows for a more open environment where renters and other occupants can participate in the building management.
-However, because this type of user may not be legally entitled to make decisions MyBlock restricts the role to only the notice board and viewing data for contacts and other users.
+While similar building management apps restrict users to owners only, StrataSphere allows for a more open environment where renters and other occupants can participate in the building management.
+However, because this type of user may not be legally entitled to make decisions StrataSphere restricts the role to only the notice board and viewing data for contacts and other users.

 #### Owners Corporation Manager User Stories